Last Updated on

 5. Nose Block or Nasal Congestion

-One of the most common breathing problems in babies at night is the nasal congestion while sleeping or after feeding.
+One of the most common breathing problems in babies at night is nasal congestion while sleeping or after feeding.
 This is due to the stuffy nose which can cause difficulty while sleeping and feeding but is not a serious cause for alarm.
-Mucus can be suctioned using a bulb syringe and his breathing will be normal again.
+Mucus can be suctioned using a bulb syringe in order to ensure that the baby breathes normally again.

 6. Transient Tachypnea